stefrush/enterthematrix/README.md

 enterthematrix -B
 ```

+The default benchmark is 4096 rendered frames with the following config:

+* 16 bandwidth
+* 16 throughput
+* 80 columns
+* 40 rows
+* No animation interval
+* Async rendering off
+* Neo's influence at 1%

-_a terminal display with at least 80x40 cells is required to run the full benchmark_
+This means a standard benchmark requires a terminal display with 80x40 text cells in view to achieve maximum stress.

+The amount of time elapsed during the benchmark will print once every frame has been rendered.

 ### Key Commands